icpc/na-rocky-mountain-web/docs/contestant_info.md

 # Information for Contestants
 Getting ready for ICPC?
 Make sure you go through this checklist:

-- Make sure you’re eligible to compete.
-This [PDF flowchart](https://icpc.baylor.edu/download/regionals/rules/EligibilityDecisionTree-2018.pdf) might help.
+- Make sure you are  [eligible to compete](https://icpc.global/regionals/rules).
 - Find a coach and two teammates (unless they found you first).
 - Make sure your coach registers your team before the deadline.
 - Understand the regional contest rules.